XieEnhui/EEG_PLV/README.md

 You will need following files to run Step2_PLV_demo.m:

-eeg_lab file
-Neuroscan64.loc -- Neuroscan location file for topoplot
+eeg_lab file and Neuroscan64.loc -- Neuroscan location file